mmistakes/so-simple-theme/_mnprdocs/config.md

 ###	Substrate Scale
 Defines the scale of the substrate texture.
 A _Substrate Scale_ of `1` will show the texture at its original size, whereas a _Substrate Scale_ of `2` would make it twice as big.

+### Substrate Rotation
+Defines the rotation in degrees of the substrate texture.
+The center of the viewport is used as the rotation pivot.

 ###	Substrate Roughness
 Defines the global roughness of the substrate.